 Mealy Amazon Parrot Colors and Markings

-The species' other common name, blue-crowned parrot, is due to a blue patch that's often seen on the crown.
-On some birds, this may be more of a purple color and some have a patch of yellow on their forehead as well.
+The species' other common name, blue-crowned parrot, is due to a blue patch that's on its crown.
+On some birds, this may be more of a purple color and some have a patch of yellow on their forehead.

 Caring for Mealy Amazon Parrots